Aidan’s Story [Getting Diagnosed with Autism]

 Then around the same time as Aidan and Lilly turned one, I realized Lilly wasn’t talking or crawling.
 Back then I had no idea what Autism was, the stigma in my mind was “Rain Man” and Aidan wasn’t that version of Autistic.
 Aidan smiled, Aidan ran and played, Aidan liked to be hugged.
 Everyone thought he had ADHD, that was the going joke around people not living in my shoes “your son has ADHD at one”.
 I would laugh it off in public, and cry at home.
-This little boy who melted my heart with every smile and every hug, was also making me second guess leaving the house and worry constantly about keeping him safe.
-He was running into walls and furniture, throwing himself of the floor, doing summersaults off the couch, climbing everything and anything.
+This little boy who melted my heart with every smile and every hug was also making me second guess leaving the house and worry constantly about keeping him safe.
+He was running into walls and furniture, throwing himself on the floor, doing summersaults off the couch, climbing everything, and anything.

 The morning the Early Intervention Teams came to evaluate the twins, Aidan was in full “Aidan Speed”.
 He wouldn’t stay still for floor time testing, licked everything including the wall, and when taken out to the stairs to see if he could walk down them he attempted to jump down the entire flight.
-I’ll never forget sitting in a circle after that hour, and for the first time, someone looked at me and said “your not crazy” and “we’re going to help”.
+I’ll never forget sitting in a circle after that hour, and for the first time, someone looked at me and said “you’re not crazy” and “we’re going to help”.
 That day I finally felt like some of the control was back in my hands, like answers where coming, like I can help Aidan.
 A week later I met with his team again, they gave me a bunch of information about Sensory Processing Disorder and started him right away with Speech Therapy, Occupational Therapy, and Behavioral Therapy every week.
-I read through the SPD info and was shocked how much it matched up to Aidan.
+I read through the SPD info and was shocked by how much it matched up to Aidan.

 The rocking, the running into things, the not keeping clothes on, everything.

 Aidan’s coordinator went with me to the appointment, I was so nervous, I am so glad she was there.
-We left the appointment with an Autism Diagnosis, along with the Sensory Integration Disorder, and Language Disorder diagnosis’s.
+We left the appointment with an Autism Diagnosis, along with the Sensory Integration Disorder, and Language Disorder diagnoses.

-I cant explain the feeling I had driving home for the doctors office.
+I can’t explain the feeling I had driving home for the doctor’s office.
 I wanted to cry because my son had Autism, I wanted to smile because I finally knew he had Autism, I wanted to scream at his pediatrician because he had Autism every time I talked to him about Aidan.

 The weeks following the diagnosis are a blur.
-I was reading books, talking to other moms, early intervention added an autism specialist to his treatment and referred him to a floor time behavioral program.
+I was reading books, talking to other moms, early intervention added an autism specialist to his treatment, and referred him to a floor time behavioral program.
 Once the floor time therapy started, Aidan’s therapy jumped from 3 hours a week to over 15 hours a week, 5 days, with 6 different therapists.
 My house felt like a merry-go-round at times, but I was also so grateful for everything.

 Aidan is now four, he aged out of early intervention at 3 and started the SPED program in public school.
-He has his ups and downs, he has melt downs, he still acts like he is run by a motor.
+He has his ups and downs, he has meltdowns, he still acts like he is run by a motor.
 He has no safety awareness, and I still worry constantly.
 However having all those therapists in his life so early on, gave so much power to Aidan and to me.
 Aidan learned so much and came so far, and I learned how to redirect him, how to regulate, and how to advocate for him.
-EI was in our home to teach Aidan to play and talk like his peers, but they also helped me find my voice.
+Early Intervention was in our home to teach Aidan to play and talk like his peers, but they also helped me find my voice.

 (Lilly also qualified for speech, after not progressing she went to the neurologist and also got an ASD diagnosis, she then got intense services mimicking Aidan’s.
 Her speech increased greatly, along with her muscle tone.
 She still has sensory issues and delayed processing but has improved greatly)